 Among his achievements in opera: 1984 based on the novel by George Orwell, with Maestro Lorin Maazel providing the musical direction (2005), The Rake’s Progress (2007) and The Nightingale and Other short Fables which premiered in Toronto at the Canadian Opera Company (2009), and has been presented at the Festival d’Aix-en-Provence and Opéra de Lyon in 2010.

 Das Rheingold, Wagner’s Der Ring des Nibelungen prelude, premiered September 2010 at The Metropolitan Opera with the cycle being presented during the 2010-11 and 2011-12 seasons.
-His staging of The Tempest, by Thomas Adès, libretto by Meredith Oakes, based on William Shakespeare’s eponymous play, and L’Amour de loin (2015), with music by Kaija Saariaho and a libretto by Amin Maalouf.
+His latest staging include The Tempest (2012), by Thomas Adès, libretto by Meredith Oakes, based on William Shakespeare’s eponymous play, and L’Amour de loin (2015), with music by Kaija Saariaho and a libretto by Amin Maalouf.

 Robert Lepage’s work has been recognized by many awards.
 Among the most important: